The 50 Best Podcasts Right Now

 Genre: Interview, Comedy

-What it's all about: Comic Marc Maron has a knack for getting people—even the most guarded—to open up to him.
+What it's all about: The admittedly insecure comic Marc Maron has a knack for getting people—even the most guarded—to open up to him.
 His podcast became a must-listen (for more than just comedy fans) in 2010 when he and Louis C.K. worked out their issues in one tense episode.
 WTF became essential listening again in 2015 when Maron interviewed President Obama from his garage studio.

 Perfect for: People who don't get uncomfortable when feelings get raw